 A few weeks ago, my wife bought herself a new wallet.
 It was a carefully thought out plan, as she debated the various benefits of coin pockets, checkbook holders and the placement of card and bill slots.
 When she found the perfect wallet, the only flaw was the slender little loop that holds a pen.
 It’s not large enough to hold the chunky, foam encrusted pens that seem to be all the rage now.

 I still have no idea why a woman’s wallet is so crucial to organizing her life.
 After all, isn’t that why they carry a purse?
-I’ve made social observations of woman’s purses and some of them are enormous.
-You can put a small child and an Easter ham in one, so why does the female wallet have to be such a carefully thought out device?
+I’ve made social observations of women’s purses and some of them are enormous.
+You can put a small child and an Easter ham in one, so why does a woman’s wallet have to be such a carefully thought out device?
 There’s certainly enough room for a slightly obese pen in a purse.

-On the male side of carrying things, all that men have is a wallet.
-Pretty much all of the same stuff has to be crammed into a tiny leather rectangle and shoved in a back pocket.
-My wallet is so thick, I feel like I’m sitting on a rock, and there is only fourteen dollars in there.
-I’ve tried to pare it down to just the essentials, but there’s still a lot of stuff to carry.
+On the male side of carrying things, all men have is a wallet.
+Pretty much all of our stuff has to be crammed into a tiny leather rectangle and shoved in a back pocket.
+My wallet is so thick, I feel as if I’m sitting on a rock, and there’s only fourteen dollars in there.
+I’ve tried to pare it down to the essentials, but there’s still a lot of stuff to carry.

-What I have is a back-aching rear pocket wedge that angles me like the Leaning Tower of Pisa when I’m seated or makes me appear as if I have some sort of gangrenous butt tumor when I’m not—and my wallet is small compared to some I’ve seen.
-I’ve seen men pull out wallets the size of a dictionary, crammed full of billfold detritus that dates back to high school.
+What I have is a back-aching rear pocket wedge that tilts me over like the Leaning Tower of Pisa when I’m seated or makes me appear as if I have some sort of gangrenous butt tumor when I’m not—and my wallet is small compared to some I’ve seen.
+I’ve seen men pull out wallets the size of a dictionary, crammed full of billfold crap that dates back to high school.

 Do you know what I need?
 I need a purse.
-You can butch it up any way you like – man bag, murse, messenger bag, satchel, tote or simply bag—but it’s still a purse.
-I just don’t have the nerve to make this accessory a part of my everyday life.
+You can butch it up any way you like – man bag, murse, messenger bag, satchel, tote or simply bag—but it’s still a purse, but I don’t have the nerve to make this accessory a part of my everyday life.

 Why can’t I do this?

 I have tool bags that have shoulder straps on them and that seems OK because it’s a practical way to carry drills and hand tools.
-My briefcase has a shoulder strap, and nobody gives me any grief about that.
-So I’ve pretty well established that this is just a phobia I have about the switch to a functional … um … whatever you want to call it for everyday use.
-In so many ways, it makes perfect sense.
+My briefcase has a shoulder strap.
+Same with my camera bag.
+I carry that around without an ounce of self-consciousness, so I’ve pretty much established that this is a phobia I have about the switch to a functional … um … whatever you want to call it for everyday use but in so many ways, it makes perfect sense.

 I have a black nylon backpack with one padded ergonomic strap that I use when I travel and I love it because all my stuff fits in one easily accessible spot.
 I also swap out my regular fat wallet for an abridged, slimmer wallet with a clip to hold cash and just enough room for two credit cards.
 The whole thing fits discreetly in my front pocket.
-I feel so sleek and worldly when I pull out this small wallet with all life’s essentials for commerce boiled down to just a few things, yet if I need a street map or a snack, it’s right there in my shoulder bag.
-I’m the self-contained man for a week or two.
+I feel so sleek and worldly when I pull out this small wallet with all life’s essentials for commerce boiled down to a few items, yet if I need a camera or a snack, it’s right there in my shoulder bag.
+I’m a self-contained man for a week or two.

 When I get home, I always think that I can adapt this system to my daily life, but it never pans out.
-I’m just not a hip, urbane, bag toting man.
-I’m a thick bump in my back pocket wallet toting man; one who has his keys clipped to his belt loop.
+I’m simply not a hip, urbane, bag-toting man.
+I’m a thick lump in my back pocket wallet toting man; one who has his keys clipped to his belt loop with a carabiner.

-No, it doesn’t make any sense, but that’s just how it is.
-I’m sure a kilt with a sporran works out great for the traditional Scotsman, but pants and a wallet are the norm around here, and I’m just not the guy to break that trend.
-I’m just the guy with the big lump in his left rear pocket; a guy that has to ask his wife to carry his sunglasses in her gigantic purse because he has no other place to put them.
+I realize that this doesn’t make any sense, but that’s how it is.
+I’m sure a kilt with a sporran works out great for the traditional Scotsman, but pants with a wallet are the norm around here and I’m not the guy to break that trend.
+I’m the guy with the big lump in his back pocket; a guy that has to ask his wife to carry his sunglasses in her gigantic purse because he has no other place to put them.